-This possibility has been utilized and it is actually quite popular on jazz and folk instruments with a jack output.
-NO contemporary accordion has this system.
-It is very practical and fast-wiring but the sound is too much "in the box", and is not suitable for "classic" sound.
+This possibility is quite popular among jazz and folk instruments with a jack output (more recently also in stereo XLR).
+As far as I know, no contemporary accordion has this system.
+It is very practical and fast-wiring but the sound is too much "in the box", and is not suitable for a complex sound.

-Studio recording: in my recording studio I primarily use the first technique, sometimes incorporating the second one (ORTF) or adding it and using 4 microphones.
+Studio recording: in my recording studio I primarily use the first technique, combined with a the stereo technique (ORTF, or XY, or AB, depending on the space).